Tonight, stay up very late – or get up early tomorrow morning – to see the sky’s brightest star.

 But when Sirius is higher in the sky – which it is close to dawn – or in the evening sky in late winter – you’ll find that Sirius shines with a steadier, whiter light.
 On these chilly October mornings, however, watch as Sirius winks at you in the wee hours before dawn!

-Don’t mistake that brighter and steadier star-like light to the northeast of Orion for Sirius in tomorrow’s predawn and dawn sky.
-That’s the planet Jupiter.
-From northerly latitudes, this brilliant beauty shines to the east of Orion on October 2014 mornings.
+Don’t mistake that brighter and steadier star-like light to the northeast of Orion for Sirius in the predawn and dawn sky now.
+That will be the planet Jupiter.
+From northerly latitudes, Jupiter shines to the east of Orion on October 2014 mornings.

 Bottom line: We get many questions about a bright, colorful, twinkling star on these October mornings.
 It’s the star Sirius in the constellation Canis Major, brightest star in the sky.
-The bright planets Jupiter and Mars are also up before dawn now.
-But you’ll know Sirius, because Orion’s Belt always points to Sirius.
+The bright planet Jupiter is also up before dawn now.
+But you’ll know Sirius, because Orion’s Belt always points to it.
+See it tonight!